Website Redesign SEO Checklist: How to Prevent Traffic Loss

 This guide bridges that gap with a designer-focused SEO checklist to ensure your redesign preserves (and ideally improves) your client’s organic search performance.

-A cautionary tale: I once worked with a small healthcare nonprofit that spent 12 months and their limited budget on a complete redesign.
+A cautionary tale: We once worked with a small healthcare nonprofit that spent 12 months and their limited budget on a complete redesign.
 The day after launch, their organic traffic plummeted by over 90%.
 Their main acquisition channel disappeared overnight.

 This isn’t uncommon.
 According to Google’s John Mueller, there’s no guaranteed way to prevent traffic loss during redesigns without proper planning.